-Whether or not you’ve already thought about refinancing your auto loan, here are a few reasons to consider it.
+Whether or not you’ve already thought about refinancing your car loan, here are a few reasons to consider it.

 1. Reduce Your Interest Rate

 Since interest rates change regularly, there is a possibility that rates have fallen since you first took out your auto loan.
-Even a small decrease can make a difference over the life of the loan, so it is smart to look at what your current rate is, and how it compares to current loan rates.
-Keep in mind that the interest rate you qualify for is based on your credit score, so make sure you have a basic understanding of how it is calculated.
+Even a small decrease can make a difference over the life of the loan, so it is smart to look at what your current rate is and how it compares to current loan rates.
+Keep in mind that the interest rate you qualify for is based on your credit score, so make sure you have a basic understanding of how a credit score is calculated.